-Niabi Zoo fails to receive accreditation
+Niabi Zoo fails to receive accreditation from Association of Zoos and Aquariums

 COAL VALLEY, Ill.
-(KWQC) - Niabi Zoo did not receive its AZA accreditation during a hearing Friday in New Orleans.
+(KWQC) - Niabi Zoo did not receive accreditation from the Association of Zoos and Aquariums during a hearing Friday in New Orleans.

 Niabi Zoo did not receive accreditation from the AZA commission.
 (KWQC)